 - Music, if you plan to include music in your stream

 Ensure that each of these sources have a unique audio device assigned to them.

 Of course, you don’t need to include all of these sources, I simply mentioned the ones in use by most streamers.
 Additionally, separating these devices out into their own sources gives you individual control over each of them.
 This allows you to implement VST EQ on each of these sources individually.

-In most cases, you actually won’t have enough outputs to latch onto.
+In most cases, you actually won’t have enough outputs to latch onto, unless you happened to opt for a nice mixer, or other edge case scenarios that I’ll be covering in just a second.
 In this situation, there are actually a few tools out there that can help with this.

 Before you install them though, check to see if your monitor or monitors have speakers.
 If they do, you can latch on to them, and physically mute these devices using the physical volume control buttons on them.
 Still don’t have enough?
 You will need to download Virtual Audio Cable and/or Virtual Hi-fi Cable.

 Just be aware that the Hi-Fi cable needs to be set to 44.1KHz or 48KHz.
 The one you choose will be based on what you set in OBS.
-See “Sample Rate”.
 Since we’re on the subject…

 The Sample rate you choose will be the “Lowest common denominator”.
 This will ultimately be different for everyone and based on the capabilities of your physical devices attached to your PC.